rahmanfadhil/optimal-stock-portfolio/README.md

 # Optimal stock portfolio

 - **Author:** Abdurrahman Fadhil
-- **Date:** 25 June 2025
+- **Date:** 26 June 2025

 ## Abstract

-This paper evaluates the practical performance of naive implementations of the Markowitz (1952) Mean-Variance Optimization (MVO) framework on a portfolio of 12 Indonesian stocks from 2009 to 2025.
-I construct and backtest two MVO-based strategies—Minimum Variance and Maximum Sharpe Ratio—and compare their performance against the equally weighted (1/N) portfolio benchmark.
-The MVO inputs are estimated using simple historical sample averages from a rolling 60-month lookback window.
-The strategies are simulated accounting for various rebalancing frequencies from monthly to annually, incorporating transaction costs.
-The results indicate that while the Maximum Sharpe Ratio portfolio achieves the highest risk-adjusted returns (Sharpe Ratio), the simple 1/N portfolio generates the highest terminal wealth, especially when rebalanced infrequently.
-The Minimum Variance portfolio successfully reduces volatility but at the cost of significantly lower returns.
-The findings underscore the formidable challenge of estimation error in practical applications of MVO and reaffirm the robustness of the 1/N heuristic.
+I investigate the out-of-sample performance of three portfolio construction strategies: the naive equally-weighted (1/N) portfolio, the Minimum Variance Portfolio (MVP), and the Maximum Sharpe Ratio Portfolio (MSRP).
+Using monthly returns data from 12 Indonesian stocks spanning January 2004 to May 2025, I employ a rolling-window backtesting methodology to evaluate their performance across various rebalancing frequencies.
+I find that the MSRP consistently yields superior risk-adjusted returns and significantly lower maximum drawdowns compared to both the MVP and the 1/N portfolio.
+The 1/N portfolio often demonstrates competitive absolute returns, even outperforming optimization-based strategies in many scenarios.
+However, it does so at the cost of substantially higher volatility and deeper drawdowns.
+The MVP, despite achieving the lowest volatility, severely underperforms in terms of absolute and risk-adjusted returns.

 ## Usage